 Return the sauce to the pot.
 Turn the heat on to a medium low.

 Transfer in the cooked chicken with all of the juices from the pan.
-Toss it together with the sauce, and then continue to simmer the sauce for a few minutes until the butter releases on the side again and the sauce is thick.
+Toss it together with the sauce, and then continue to simmer the sauce with the lid on for a few minutes until the butter releases on the side again and the sauce is thick.

 Serve Butter Chicken in a karahi serving dish for a traditional restaurant look that can be passed and shared amongst family and friends.
 Garnish it with cilantro, a swirl of heavy cream, and finely diced red onion.

-Butter Chicken is best when paired with garlic naan or classic basmati rice.
+Butter Chicken is best when paired with garlic naan or classic basmati rice or restaurant-style saffron rice.

 Tips and Tricks